Nostalgic wallows 3: the Ritz Cinema, Enniskillen

 © Film4 / Element Pictures / Fruit Tree / Searchlight Pictures

-I think the design team went a bit too far with one detail, though.
+I think the design team went too far with one detail, though.
 Populating Baxter’s house and grounds are bizarre hybrid animals – a half-dog, half-goose creature, for instance, and a half-pig, half-chicken one – which are presumably the results of past experiments.
 Doomed to wander around as house-decorations, with their anatomies horribly messed up, those hybrids can’t have much of an existence.
 They suggest an uncharacteristic cruelty in Baxter’s nature.
 Yet as we see from his fatherly concern for Bella, he isn’t Dr Moreau.

 A bigger flaw in a generally excellent film is that, at 142 minutes, Poor Things is too long.
 And its final stretch is a bit dissatisfying because it has a tagged-on feeling, involving a new character, Alfie Blessington (Christopher Abbott), who is Bella’s husband.
 At least, he’s the husband of the woman whose corpse Godwin salvaged, revived and turned into Bella.
 He takes her back to his house, proves to be a brute and imprisons her until, once again, she turns the tables on this latest antagonist.
 Blessington appears near the end of the book too but Gray takes less time to deal with him – a few pages, if I remember correctly.